FREQUENTLY ASKED QUESTIONS.

 What if my child doesn't pursue post-secondary education?

 If the original child in your plan won’t be eligible for education assistance payments, you can designate another child.
 Under an Individual Plan, unused investment income can be paid out to the subscriber as an Accumulated Income Payment or transferred to an RRSP, subject to ITA Guidelines.
-If you are in the Family Group Plan, you can transfer to the Individual Plan before maturity or before the student turns 19 years of age, whichever comes first.
+If you are in the Family Group Plan, you can transfer to the Individual Plan before your plan’s maturity date or before the student turns 19 years of age, whichever comes first.

 Can I change my method of contribution?